M61ss/Windows/Notes.md

 # Notes

-Keeping here some miscellaneous notes about Windows programming.
+Some general notes about Windows programming.

 ## Macros